How to Beat Holiday Stress, According to Experts

 You'll get an instant kick and energy for the long haul.
-Plus, research shows that its antioxidant and antibacterial properties may improve your immunity.
+According to a review in Pharmacognosy Research, honey's antioxidant and antibacterial properties may improve your immunity.
 Here's a tip: The darker the honey, the more powerful the antioxidant punch.

-Caffeine on an empty stomach can cause blood sugar levels to spike, which can cause attention problems and irritability, says New York City–based clinical psychologist Joe Cilona, PsyD.
+Caffeine on an empty stomach can cause blood sugar levels to spike, which can cause attention problems and irritability, Joe Cilona, PsyD, a New York City–based clinical psychologist, tells Health.

 In one study, participants who gave massages had fewer medical woes and less stress than those who received rubdowns.
 Best scenario: You and your partner gift each other.

 In addition to boosting immunity, a satisfying romp can slay stress and raise self-esteem, experts say.
 Orgasms increase endorphins (natural painkillers) and raise oxytocin levels, which promotes sound sleep.

 Turn up the tunes

 Anxious?
 Listen to your favorite music, whether it's Jingle Bell Rock or the latest from Jay-Z. Research from the University of Maryland shows that hearing music you love can relax blood vessels and increase blood flow.
 That not only calms you down but is good for your heart, too.

 Craving something sweet?
 Ditch the holiday cheesecake and try a delicious mango pie instead.
 The sweet, tangy scent of mangoes—whether they're fresh or jarred—may alter your blood chemistry and send a wave of calm over your body, research in Pharmacognosy Review shows.

 Fit in exercise